JingLi001/Sentiment-Analysis/README.md

 ## Acknowledgements <a name="ack"></a>

-Thank you Udacity platform and Starbucks for the data.
+Thank you Udacity platform and IDMb for the data.